-In terms of availability, 81% of senior non-drivers and 83% of senior drivers said that there was some form of alternate transportation service available in their community^{}, with a seniors' bus and handibus most often identified.
+In terms of availability, 84% of senior non-drivers and 85% of senior drivers said that there was some form of alternate transportation service available in their community, with a seniors' bus and handibus most often identified.
 Taxis also were identified as being available in the community by the majority of senior non-drivers and senior drivers.
-An important caveat is that the respondents that we interviewed from the Edmonton Zone were from 16 of the 66 communities (24%) in the Edmonton Zone.
-As such, the percents given above (81% and 83%) are not representative of the availability of alternate transportation services of 'all communities' in this region.
-That is, for many of the communities in this Zone, there are no alternate transportation services available.
+An important caveat is that the respondents that we interviewed were from 160 of the 739 communities (22%) in the province of Alberta.
+As such, the percents given above (84% and 85%) are not representative of the availability of alternate transportation services of 'all communities' in the province.
+For many of the communities in Alberta, there are no alternate transportation services available.
 Respondents who lived on farms answered the question in relation to their nearest community (e.g., hamlet, village, town).
 Seniors' Use of Alternate Transportation Services

 Yes (62%) No (38%) Do you use the alternate transportation services that are available?
-Yes (76%) No (24%) Do seniors in your community use the alternate transportation services that are available?
+Yes (77%) No (23%) ALBERTA Do seniors in your community use the alternate transportation services that are available?
 When asked about the use of alternate transportation services, almost two-thirds (62%) of senior non-drivers said that they used these available services (see graph above to the left).
-On the other hand, more than three-quarters (76%) of the senior drivers thought that seniors in their community used the transportation services that were available (see graph above to the right).
-SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES EDMONTON ZONE Importance of Alternate Transportation Services in the Community of senior non-drivers said that if they needed transportation, and none were available, they "would not be able to get VS. 36% of senior drivers said that if seniors in their community needed transportation, and none were available, seniors "would not be able to get where they wanted to go".
+On the other hand, more than three-quarters (77%) of the senior drivers thought that seniors in their community used the transportation services that were available (see graph above to the right).
+SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES Importance of Alternate Transportation Services in the Community 33% of senior non-drivers said that if they needed transportation, and none were available, they "would not be able to get VS.